 WHITE MALE is a series of ceramic figures embodying my sense of my own white maleness and that of my four year old son.

 The boys embody my love and hope for my son, but also my fear, my recognition of how his privileged position as a white male is shaping him and how it will continue to do so in ways beyond my control.
-I hope to convey something of the ambivalence I feel towards that privilege, the conflict between principles of social equity that I hold dear and the particular case of my son, wanting, of course, what is best for him, and knowing that overwhelming privilege is not what’s best for him or for anyone.
+I hope to convey something of the ambivalence I feel towards that privilege, the conflict between principles of social equity that I hold dear and the particular case of my son, wanting, what is best for him, and knowing that overwhelming privilege is not what’s best for him or for anyone.